hydrolatinamerica

 Melquisedec Cortés Zambrano

-He has taught and conducted research at several Colombian universities, specializing in water resources, hydraulics, and modeling.
+He has taught and conducted research at several Colombian universities, specializing in water resources, hydraulics, materials, and numerical modeling.
 His main interests include hydraulics, hydrodynamics, computational fluid dynamics, degradation, and scouring in drainage systems.
 Passionate about fieldwork, he has studied major drainage systems in various cities and advised numerous undergraduate, master’s, and doctoral projects.

 His work has provided a deep understanding of water use, availability, and management issues.
 His primary goal is to contribute to sanitation and sustainability by implementing tools that prioritize decision-making.